klasyor/FIZ-4902E/README.md

 #If you are going to use .ipynb, use it in your jupyter lab or any other environment that can run it.

 #Explanations of functions and classes are defined in path_spin0 files

+#Downloading pylatexenc.latex2text in order to see equations in latex format is highly encouraged.